Can you continue to practice yoga when you’re pregnant?

 Exercise benefits you and your baby.
 Yoga is a great way to relax, cut down on aches and pains, and help you prepare for delivery.

-As long as you seek permission from your doctor, and you don’t push the limits of your pregnant body — yoga is safe.
+There are many benefits of yoga during pregnancy — as long as you seek permission from your doctor and don’t push the limits of your pregnant body.